justinhchae/appleseed_public_arrests/README.md

 ### Data Quality
 The quality of this data is open for interpretation at this time.
 In addition to the erroneous date issues, there are several others that may require further investigation.
-For instance, in the police district column, there is a single entry listed as district ‘31’ (which does not exist).
+For instance, in the police district column, there is a single entry listed as district ‘31’ (which exists as a geographic entity on the map but not as a police district like the others).
 Further, although we confidently leveraged a classification system with machine learning, it is the first attempt of its kind for our team.
-As a result it is possible, perhaps even likely, there is a small error rate in classifications.
+As a result it is possible, perhaps even likely, there is an error in up to 10% of the classifications.

 ### Privacy